-Revenue from the rendering of a service is recognised upon the delivery of the service to the customers.
+Revenue from the rendering of a service and subscriptions and grants is recognised upon the delivery of the service on an accruals basis.

 All revenue is stated net of the amount of goods and services tax (GST).

 j.
 Comparative figures